-Districts with six or more employees must provide eligible employees (employees who have worked for at least 180 days and worked an average of 25 or more hours per week in the past 180 days) with a "reasonable" amount of leave if they or their minor child or dependent are the victim of domestic violence, sexual assault or stalking.
-What is reasonable depends on the circum-stances.
-Leave may be taken to attend court proceedings, obtain medical or mental health services, relocate or make a residence safer, among other reasons.
-Employers are permitted to require a limited amount of verification of the need for leave and must treat all information received as confidential.
+The District will provide eligible employees (employees who have worked for at least 180 days and worked an average of 25 or more hours per week in the past 180 days) with a "reasonable" amount of leave if they or their minor child or dependent are the victim of domestic violence, sexual assault or stalking or are a victim of bias.
+A victim of bias is the victim of a crime committed because of their perceived race, color, religion, gender identity, sexual orientation, disability, or national origin-commonly called a hate crime.

+"Reasonable" will depend on the circumstances.
+Leave may be taken to seek legal or law enforcement assistance, seek counseling attend court proceedings, obtain medical, mental health or victim services, relocate or make a residence safer, among other reasons.
+Employers are permitted to require a limited